 In 2004, Jimmy Moore lost 180 pounds thanks to a radical (low carb) lifestyle change.
-Since that time, he went on to create the successful blog, Livin’ La Vida Low Carb.
+Since that time, he went on to create a successful blog, Livin’ La Vida Low Carb.

 Maria questioned why her physicians didn’t ask about her diet.
 After digging deeper, she ended up cutting out most carbs and all grains and saw an immediate improvement in her health.
 She has gone on to publish books and has taken on clients as a nutritionist.
 Maria’s blog is Maria Mind Body Health.